jamasoftware-ps/py-jama-rest-client/README.md

 - GET all projects
 - POST new attachment item

+##### Tags
+- GET all tags for a specific project
+- POST a new tag to a specific project

 ##### Test Cycles
 - GET test cycle by test cycle id